TsuKpa/scully-angular-blog/blog/environment-variables-and-preview-deploys-get-a-boost.md

 ---
-title: Environment variables and preview deploys get a boost
+title: Environment variables and preview deploys get a boost - TsuKpa's Blog
 description: With our automatic preview deploys you get 3 ways to handle sensitive environment variables.
 Learn how we've improved them for even greater control.